American Association of Single Parents

 Support & Empowerment ~ Breaking the Cycle of Poverty

-According to 2017 U.S. Census Bureau, there are over 12 million single parent families, with more than 80% headed by single mothers.
+According to the 2017 U.S. Census Bureau, there are over 12 million single-parent families, with more than 80% headed by single mothers.

 Single mothers are much more likely to be poor than married couples.
 The poverty rate for single-mother families in 2016 was 35.6%, nearly five times more than the rate (6.6%) for married-couple families.